 AB617 is a California State Assembly Bill, signed into law in 2017, designed to promote more community participation in reducing the levels of and exposure to air pollution in order to improve public health.
 The bill tasks the California Air Resources Board (CARB) and local air districts to protect neighborhoods that are disproportionately impacted by air pollution.
 The local air districts recommend certain areas to be designated as ‘priority communities,’ and then work with these communities to develop an air protection plan.
 CARB oversees this process, approving and implementing the plans.

-The Air Quality Task Force offers our students an opportunity to discover the aspects of clean-air advocacy that are most important to them.
-The youth and program leaders meet over the course of six weeks to learn about local problems and explore possible solutions through a project of their choosing.
+The Air Quality Task Force offers our New Voices students an opportunity to discover the aspects of clean-air advocacy that are most important to them.
+The youth and program leaders are meeting over the course of six weeks to learn about local air quality issues and work on a project focused on community-based solutions.

-Spearheading the Task Force is our Youth Coordinator, Mars, and our interim Program Manager, Jessica Tovar, from Local Clean Energy Alliance.
+Spearheading the Task Force is our New Voices Youth Coordinator, Mars, and our interim New Voices Program Manager, Jessica Tovar from Local Clean Energy Alliance.
 We are confident that Mars’s strong foundation with the New Voices students combined with Jessica’s expertise on energy-related issues will make the Youth Air Quality Task Force a success.

 At the end of the 6-week program, the students will present projects that encompass what they learned and wish to relay to their communities.
-We cannot wait to see what the students come up with.
+We are proud to participate in the Task Force which recognizes the importance of engaging youth and communities in building solutions to environmental injustices.